Steven Z. Pavletic: Awards

-U.S. – Croatia cancer research cooperation
+U.S.–Croatia cancer research cooperation

 Pavletic was recognized in May 2007 by the Croatian Society of Oncology for his efforts at initiating an NIH-European-Croatian expert consortium with the goal of developing strategies for the national cancer control program in Croatia.
-This cooperation paved the way towards the signing of an agreement in 2010 between the United States and Croatia to foster educational cooperation and training in clinical oncology.
+This cooperation paved the way for the signing of an agreement in 2010 between the United States and Croatia to foster educational cooperation and training in clinical oncology.

 The United States Embassy in Zagreb, Croatia, granted Pavletic a United States Government stipend to spend six weeks at the University Hospital Centre Zagreb, Croatia, in 2013, to assist in the establishment of a multidisciplinary center for the treatment of chronic GVHD resulting from allogeneic stem cell transplantations.
 In 2013 the Zagreb chronic GVHD team was awarded an international peer-reviewed grant through the Unity Through Knowledge Fund (UKF).

 Other activities

-Pavletic is president of Hrvatska ura (HURA), a Washington, D.C.-based initiative established in 2010 with the goal of building cultural, economic and scientific ties between the United States and Croatia by working with the Croatian American community.
+Pavletic is president of Hrvatska ura (HURA), a Washington, D.C.–based initiative established in 2010 with the goal of building cultural, economic and scientific ties between the United States and Croatia by working with the Croatian American community.

 He also serves as vice president of the Association of Croatian American Professionals and is president of its Medicine and Health Sciences Section.